braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_aliasing.md

 ## Link segmentation

-The retargeting of aliases filters allow you to create segmentation filters based on your customers clicking a specifically tracked alias from either an email campaign or Canvas component.
+The retargeting of aliases filters allow you to create segmentation filters based on your users clicking a specifically tracked alias from either an email campaign or Canvas component.
 This filter is only available for campaigns or Canvases that have tracked aliases present.

 ### Tracking links